Sunday, August 8, 2021

 I rented a beach cottage in Wellfleet over Labor Day week, the unofficial last week of summer in 2018; as i had in prior years.
 I brought the boards, plans for bbq, beers and surf with friends was on tap.
 A very peaceful, relaxing and beautiful time of year on Cape Cod.
 Crowds are down, traffic is light, and the shadows are getting longer.
 The sun doesn't blind you at 6 am, like it does, coming over the Atlantic, in June and July.

-The week on the beach was awesome, it was "highlighted" by a morning surf with my buddy KC, who was paddle boarding 100 yds south of me.
-We were prob 50 yds from shore and the waves were waist high- all of i sudden (a wave in between us, so i can't see him) i hear KC half yell something-"sh..aaaa..." then, a second later, we spotted each other and he yelled- "SHAAAAAARK!!!" and we both skedaddled into shore, unscathed.
-He told me that a juvenile 8-9 ft great white had darted right at his board, only to turn around at the last second...
-The only reason he knew it was a shark (and not a large grey seal,) was because, as the shark turned, he could see the vertical, crescent-shaped l tail of the fish.
+All of a sudden (a wave in between us, so I can't see him) I hear KC half yell something-"sh..aaaa..." then, a second later, we spotted each other and he yelled- "SHAAAAAARK!!!" -we both skedaddled into shore, unscathed.
+He told me a juvenile 8-9 ft great white shark had darted right at his board, only to turn around at the last second...
+The only reason he knew it was a shark and not a large grey seal, he said was: Right as the shark turned, he could see the vertical, crescent-shaped l tail of the fish, as opposed to webbed flippers of a grey seal.

 A week later, Arthur Medici, a college student from Revere, Massachusetts- became the first person killed by a shark in New England waters, since ~1938.